usi-verification-and-security/golem/README.md

 $ golem -h
 ```

-At the moment, you must specified the SMT theory used in the CHC encoding with `-l` option.
+At the moment, you should specified the SMT theory used in the CHC encoding with `-l` option.
 The supported theories are `QF_LRA` and `QF_LIA`, i.e., the linear arithmetic over reals or integers.
-We plan to remove this requirement and automatically detect the theory in the future.
+Golem now has limited support to automatically detect the theory from the script, so the option is no longer mandatory, but still recommended.

 ### Backend engines
 Golem currently supports 5 different backend algorithms for solving CHCs.